BYUCS452F2019/HopIn/schema.md

 ## user

 This table represents users that have registered to use the app.
-As such, it is named `user`. test

 #### Schema

-user(user_name, password, driver)
+user(user_id, first_name, last_name, username, password, driver, vehicle_id, org_id, address, city, state, area_code, start_dt, end_dt)

-> Primary Key `user_name`
+> Primary Key `user_id`

 #### Relationships

-The user table contains a `user_name` column that is used as the primary key.
+The user table contains a `user_id` column that is used as the primary key.
 Most tables described below contain a foreign key that maps to this column.

 #### Evidence of Normalization